fadikallel/AI4T/README.md

    ### 3. Data Pruning

-  After finding the best dataset mixing combination, we move to data pruning strategies for all 7 datasets combined (ALL) and best dataset combination (FoR+ODSS+MLAAD):
+  After finding the best dataset mixing combination, we move to data pruning strategies for all seven datasets combined (ALL) and best dataset combination from our paper (FoR+ODSS+MLAAD):

-  For random selection run:
+  For random pruning you can run:
       ```
-      random_selection.py
+      python random_selection.py
       ```

   This script will randomly select samples from all seven training sets combined, using selection percentages ranging from 10% to 90%.
 For each percentage, the sampling is repeated 3 times with different random seeds.
   NOTE: We reported the average results of 3 random seeds.
 Results might not look the same in your case.

   For cluster based pruning run:
       ```
-      cluster_based_pruning.py
+      python cluster_based_pruning.py
       ```
   This approach computes a centroid using `NearestCentroid` and ranks the samples based on Euclidean distance.
 We apply this strategy independently on both real and fake samples from each of the N datasets, and obtain 2 * N sets of samples selected, which we ensemble in the final pruned dataset.
 It selects either the `cluster-closest` or `cluster-furthest` based on the `order` parameter.

   For margin pruning run:
       ```
-      margin_pruning.py
+      python margin_pruning.py
       ```
   In this script, we use the logistic regression's margins over the samples.
-We remove the closest or the closest and furthest samples with respect to the decision hyperplane, no matter the dataset.
+We remove the closest or the closest and furthest samples with respect to the decision hyperplane, irrespective of the dataset they pertain to.
   For removing the closest samples use set the `strategy` parameter to `noisy` and in order to remove both closest and furthest, set the parameter to `both`.
-  Below you can see the results for the data selection experiments for ALL datasets and FoR+ODSS+MLAAD:
+  Below you can see the results for the data selection experiments when using ALL datasets, or only the FoR+ODSS+MLAAD:

   ![image](https://github.com/user-attachments/assets/34a16acb-cf50-4d01-9dd5-54a8a140bfe8)

   ### 4. Post pruning data augmentation:
-  The margin pruning will save a `.txt` file with the selected samples.
-You can use it as a metadata to augment the data for this step if you did not augment it before.
-When you have the selected and augmented features, run:
+  The margin pruning script will save a `.txt` file containing the selected samples.
+You can use this extended list and augment the training data again using Rawboos and codecs.
+You can then run:
       ```
-      run_logReg_deepfake_detection_WAugm_margin_pruning.py
+      python run_logReg_deepfake_detection_WAugm_margin_pruning.py
       ```

   This script will train the logistic regression classifier from scratch using the most relevant data and their augmentations, resulting in the best version in our paper, as in the table below.
   NOTE: this process has some randomness due to the augmentation process, so results are likely to be slightly different.
 Below you can see the results with the data augmentation post pruning: